MichalGabrick/MichalGabrick/README.md

-### Hey there!
+### Hey!

-- I'm currently a Junior at the University of Texas at Austin, interested in Data Science, Math, and Machine Learning!
+- I'm currently a sophomore at the University of Texas at Austin, interested in data science and machine learning!